 - Place the yeast, sugar and water in the TM bowl.

-- Mix for 40 seconds on Speed 3, 37 degrees or until the yeast has dissolved.
+- Mix for 40 seconds, 37 degrees, Speed 3 or until the yeast has dissolved.

-- Knead for 2 minutes on Interval Speed.
+- Knead for 2 minutes using the Interval/Kneading function.

-- Place into a lightly greased Thermoserver, or in a nice, warm place to allow the dough to prove for 30 minutes.
+- Form the dough into a ball and place into a lightly greased ThermoServer (or a warm spot) to allow the dough to prove for at least 30 minutes.

 - Divide the dough ball into 2 equal portions.